Are you headed to Disney this summer? Count down the days to the magical adventure with this DIY Disney countdown clock!

 To count down from 443 or lower: This is how I made the Disney countdown clock in the photos, and you need four cubes for this.
 Make sure your 6 can be flipped over to serve as a 9 again, and just make two sets of the “43 or lower” cubes.

-The cut file above provides enough numbers to make up to 4 cubes, and the 9 can be flipped over to be a 6, so that file will give you everything you need to make a Disney countdown clock!
+The cut file below provides enough numbers to make up to 4 cubes, and the 9 can be flipped over to be a 6, so that file will give you everything you need to make a Disney countdown clock!

 Start by painting your wooden blocks.
 You can use any colors you want; I made the two large blocks white and the cubes in red, yellow, and blue.